vineethkumarv/sv-wiki/Control-Flow.md

 In the above example, the unique0 case is used.
 In these two conditions is true and unique0 will read the first right or matched condition and print the output Value of x = "1" with the warning.

 **Output snippet:**

+The below figure shows the output of the unique0 case statement in which two conditions are true.

 ![Untitled Diagram-Page-8 drawio (3)](https://user-images.githubusercontent.com/110447788/188300546-eb50b6e6-a5b8-44a4-94fe-e73f828b8e9a.png)